DaveBitter/graduation_internship/log.md

 # Graduation Internship ViriCiti
+## Week 13
+### What did I do?
+This week I worked on bugs that needed to be fixed for the beta release.
+I first fixed the bug where my native server would crash if a socket suddenly disconnected.
+I then fixed the issue where a token expires.
+The app will now log you out if the token is expired.
+I also fixed the issues where the data wasn't sorted correctly.

+I then looked into what's needed to compile the IOS app and release it.
+This week I also had meetings on what else needs to be done to take the app in full production mode.

+### For who/what did I do this?
+I did all of this to tie up loose ends some more and prepare for beta releasing.
+I want to get the beta live as soon as possible to keep the iterative process going.

+### What went well/not so well?
+The bug fixing and the meetings went well.
+We're getting there!

 ## Week 12
 ### What did I do?
 This week I worked on the full notification pipeline.
 I needed to hookup the existing notification service to also send out push notifications to the correct user and device.
 I wrote a micro-service which hooks in to this service to do this.
 This was way out of my ballpark, but I got help from Sakif Surur to make this.